Lowell Addiction Treatment Resources

 Drug and Alcohol Detox Centers

 Medical detoxification is a short-term program designed to clear drugs and alcohol from your system.
 These programs deal specifically with physical dependence and aren’t adequate to ensure sobriety in the long term.
 The goal is to safely work through the initial withdrawal symptoms that naturally occur when you stop using a substance on which your body has come to depend.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Detox programs of 90 days or longer are the most effective, and you should move immediately into a long-term treatment program upon completion.
 There are Lowell detox programs that cater to specific substances, including heroin and alcohol.